01-edu/public/subjects/java/projects/sharpen-it/audit/README.md

 ###### Are tests run automatically during the pipeline execution?
 Does the pipeline halt on test failure?

-##### Make a minor change in the source code, create a new PR and Observe if the pipeline is triggered automatically.
+##### Make a minor change in the source code, create a new PR and observe if the pipeline is triggered automatically.

 ###### Does a new PR automatically trigger the Jenkins pipeline?